swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-anchor.md

 # Introduction

-This profile concerns itself with how an public ecosystem actor can be identified by other actors and how they can exchange basic cryptographic details to verify integrity and authenticity of exchanged data.
+This profile concerns itself with how a public ecosystem actor can be identified by other actors and how they can exchange basic cryptographic details to verify integrity and authenticity of exchanged data.

 ## Cryptography
 To decrease complexity, initially the cryptographic options are limited to following algorithms.